0PEIN0/crugen/README.md

 # Django CRUD Generator

 ### Project run prerequisites
 1. This project is only tested in Ubuntu 16.04 so far.
-Any additional test on other operating systems are welcomed.
+Any additional tests on other operating systems are welcomed.
 2. Uses `python3` to run the generator script.

 ### New Django app creation with models